rahul1593/Behavioral-Cloning-Project/README.md

     os.environ["CUDA_VISIBLE_DEVICES"] = "-1"

-If you are using same Nvidia GPU for display and training, you can uncomment this line and proceed.
+If you are using same Nvidia GPU for display and training, then it should work fine.

+To prepare input in autonomous mode for the model, I've converted the images to YUV format and resized to 200x66 (w x h).